groovyxw/Algorithm-LeetCode/DFS.md

         }
     }
 };

+  If we combine both Path compression and Weighted Union, it takes log⁡∗N\log^{\ast} Nlog ∗
+ N for the union and find operations in case of Disjoint-set union link.
+Here log⁡∗N\log^{\ast} Nlog ∗
+ N is an extremely slow-growing inverse Ackermann function a.k.a Iterated logarithm and practically does not exceed 5.
+Hence it can be treated as a constant for implementation purposes.

   // For a graph to be a tree:
 //      1.
 Graph must be fully connected. => Use UF to find it.